8 telling signs someone is self-centered and has very little empathy for others

 When someone consistently puts their own comfort or convenience first, even if it means causing inconvenience or harm to others, it reveals a strong self-centered streak combined with a lack of empathy.

-This behavior sends a clear message that their needs outweigh those of the people around them.
+This behavior sends a clear message that their wants outweigh the needs of the people around them.
 Empathy involves recognizing how our actions impact others and being willing to make sacrifices or adjustments.
 When that is missing, relationships suffer because others feel disregarded or disrespected.

 Over time, this pattern can isolate the self-centered person, as friends, family, or colleagues grow tired of being inconvenienced or hurt without acknowledgment or effort to change.
 It’s a sign that their focus remains firmly on themselves, with little regard for the feelings or needs of others.